OHS Sponsored Schoool Organizations and Clubs 2022-2023

 Details

-• Open to all grades
+• Open to all students.

-Walkabout STEM club
+Walkabout STEM Club

-Advisor: Shannon Chatwin
+Advisor: Shannon Chatwin | [email protected]

 About Us

-Once a month usually on a 3rd Tuesday we go on a walkabout to some cool destination in the Tulsa area (Zoo, Aquarium, Oxley Nature, etc) A permission form and sometimes an entry fee may be needed.
+Once a month usually on a 3rd Tuesday we go on a walkabout to some cool destination in the Tulsa area (Zoo, Aquarium, Oxley Nature, etc).
+A permission form and sometimes an entry fee may be needed.
+For Texts send @walkab to 81010

 Details